Weissport, Pennsylvania

 Weissport is a borough in Carbon County, Pennsylvania.
 It is part of Northeastern Pennsylvania.
 As of the 2010 census, it had a population of 412.

 History

 The town was founded in 1792 by Col. Jacob Weiss.
 The area was located between Lehighton, Parryville, and Longrun.
 Soon after, the town itself was established and the first wooden bridge over the river to the town was built in 1805, along with the first post office, taverns, banks, and stores all by 1812.

-Within its first twenty years the town was established as a vital part of the canal industry, specializing in the restoration, building, and repairing of boats along the Lehigh Canal which ran parallel to the Lehigh River.
+Within 20 years of its founding, the Weissport established itself as a vital part of the canal industry, specializing in the restoration, building, and repairing of boats along the Lehigh Canal, which ran parallel to the Lehigh River.
 By 1832, Lewis Weiss began building boats for the Lehigh Coal and Navigation Company and the Morris Canal & Banking Company.

 Geography

 Weissport is located in southern Carbon County at 40°49′45″N 75°42′3″W (40.829105, -75.700817).
 It is on the east side of the Lehigh River, situated on low ground between the river and the former Lehigh Canal.
 To the west, across the river, is the much larger borough of Lehighton.
 Weissport was a central hub during the Lehigh Coal and Navigation Canal era.
 The town served as the only boat building and repair facility along the Lehigh Canal.
 Today, the Lehigh Canal Park is a gem of nature and history for residents and visitors alike.
 The town is one of the cultural and historic resources along the Delaware and Lehigh National Heritage Corridor.

 According to the United States Census Bureau, the borough has a total area of 0.41 km2, of which 0.35 km2 is land and 0.06 km2, or 13.92%, is water.
 Weissport's elevation is 475 ft above sea level.